Blazam-App/docs.blazam.org/docsource/install/security.md

 ﻿# Security

 Blazam adheres to a strict delegation of elevated privileges.
-It is designed to run under an un-privileged user account.
+It is designed to run under an unprivileged user account.

 !!! abstract